s13n/cwASIO/README.md

 doing your own comparisons, however, be aware of this problem.

-In ASIO, the GUID that serves as the class ID to locate the driver on the system, does double duty as the interface ID when creating a driver instance.
+In ASIO, the GUID that serves as the class ID to locate the driver on the system, does double duty as the interface ID upon creating a driver instance.
 Those would normally be distinct GUIDs, but ASIO chose to simplify things. *(In theory, a class and an interface are not the same thing.
 A class may implement several different interfaces at the same time, and the interface ID would be